 While on-page SEO is about helping search engines figure out what your content is about, it’s also important for improving user experience and making sure content is digestible and readable.
-Here are a few basic steps you can take before hitting publish.
+We've written an entire guide on content optimization but here are a few basic steps you can take before hitting publish.

 - Format your content clearly with subheadings and digestible paragraphs.
 Always use header tags to tell search engines which pieces of content are most important.

 - Write a catchy meta title that gives search engines and users a clear idea of what your piece is about.
 Put your target keyword at the beginning of the title and keep it between 50 and 70 characters.

 - Optimize your images.
 Compress images to ensure they’re not large files that take a long time to load.
 Slow page speed will hinder your content in the rankings so making sure content loads quickly is key.

 Read more: The Most Important SEO Metrics in 2020

 4 - Streamline the Publishing and Promoting Stage

 When your content is ready to go it’s time to publish and begin promoting.
 While it’s easy to hit publish and move onto the next piece of content don’t move so fast!
 A successful promotion strategy will result in more views of your content and more visits to your site.